typo3-on-aws/Documentation/src/machine-images/typo3v10.md

 ### SQLite

-The [SQLite](https://www.sqlite.org/){.fa-icon .fa-right-external-link-alt} database engine is used as the default relational database management system (RDBMS) for TYPO3 CMS v10.x machine images.
-SQLite is not a client–server database engine, but embedded into PHP.
-This is the ideal data storage for a development environment as well as small production instances.
+[SQLite](https://www.sqlite.org/){.fa-icon .fa-right-external-link-alt} is not a client–server database engine, but embedded into PHP.
+This is the ideal data storage for a development environment or for small test, preview, or production instances.
 SQLite is fully supported by TYPO3 since version 9.

-If you want to use a **database server** instead, you can choose between the following two options in general:

-* Installed on the same EC2 instance (see the [documentation](../how-to/install-mariadb-server.md) for further details).
-* Externally hosted (either on a separate, self-managed [EC2 instance](../miscellaneous/glossary.md#ec2instance){.fa-icon .fa-right-glossary} or [Amazon RDS](../miscellaneous/glossary.md#amazonrds){.fa-icon .fa-right-glossary}, managed by AWS).
+All machine images with **TYPO3 sprint releases** (TYPO3 versions 10.0, 10.1, 10.2, and 10.3) use SQLite as the default database engine. **TYPO3 v10 LTS** machine images (TYPO3 version 10.4) use MariaDB (see below) as the default relational database management system (RDBMS).

 ## Server and Services